bonacor/TFaaS-documentation/README.md

-# TFaaS: how to install and run
+# TFaaS: from installation to running it for a specific use-case

-One Paragraph of project description goes here

-## Getting Started
+## What this doc is, what this doc is not

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+This is not intended to be a complete, fully tested and working documentation for everything about TFaaS.
+This is a set of notes for anyone who is willing to look closer to how working on TFaaS might look like.
+These instructions should help you to get a copy of the project up and running on your local machine, just for development and testing purposes.
+You might need to contact vkuznet or bonacor to get more information.

 ### Prerequisites